top of page

 Debra Salvo

-Debra attended the police academy in 1995 and then went on to work as a police officer, field training officer and background investigator for the Sacramento State University Police Department.
+Debra attended the police academy in 1995 and then went on to work as a police officer, field training officer, and background investigator for the Sacramento State University Police Department.

-Debra has an associate degree in administration of justice and has attended multiple training classes and received numerous certificates throughout the years related to law enforcement.
+Debra has an associate's degree in administration of justice and has attended multiple training classes, earning numerous certificates over the years related to law enforcement.
+Debra has taught for several years within her agency and the community, covering a variety of law enforcement-related subjects.

 While working as a detective in the persons crimes unit, Debra was assigned to attend the Sacramento County Domestic Violence Prevention Collaboration and eventually became an active member who organized numerous training events related to Domestic Violence and held the position of chair and co-chair for multiple years.

-Debra has been working with D-Prep for several years as a role player and department liaison prior to accepting the position as Division Director.
+Debra has been working with DPrep for several years as a role player and department liaison prior to accepting the position as Division Director.

 Debra retired in 2021 and currently lives in El Dorado County, California.